 This step involves removing all algae.
 Use a specialized brush or a glass scrubber to slowly move along the inside of the aquarium in order to remove all algae growth from the glass.
 If the algae growth is not very substantial and it’s not very stuck on to the glass, you can even use a clean facecloth to easily remove algae growth.
 Red Algae is covered here.

 Remember that you don’t want to press too hard on the glass or else you might damage or even break it.

-For this step you will need a gravel syphon.
-Using the gravel syphon, remove approximately 25 percent of the water and place it in a bucket.
+For this step, you will need a gravel siphon.
+Using the gravel siphon, remove approximately 25 percent of the water and place it in a bucket.
 Always remember that fish need to adjust to their new water.
 Therefore never remove more than 50 percent of the water when changing it.

 Also, never tip the tank over and use some kind of scoop to remove the water.
 Plus the water in your fish tank should be changed about twice per week, especially if you have a small fish tank.